hcanta/Bomberman/README.md

 <p>To play the bomberman game, you need to pull this repository and then do the following commands once you are in the team2 directory.</p>

-<p>You need to have python 2.7 installed to get the game working on your machine</p>
+<p>You need to have python 2.7 and Pygame installed to get the game working on your machine</p>

 python main.py